 Pyongyang's most probable future, absent active intervention, is a credible nuclearized enemy state that militarily threatens Washington and its allies while propagating malignant mayhem globally.
-Conservative estimates peg Pyongyang's strategic arsenal at thirty nuclear devices with fissile material for thirty-to-sixty additional warheads and hundreds of nuclear capable ballistic missiles and large caliber rockets.
-As one of just nine countries with nuclear weapons, the U.S. Northern Command has suggested that Pyongyang's modest stockpile of nuclear weapons is on course to challenge the U.S. homeland's antiballistic missile defenses by 2025.
-Nuclear yield, missile capability, and sanction severity are three factors of a security threat posed by Pyongyang as a nuclear enemy state.
+Conservative estimates peg Pyongyang's strategic arsenal at thirty nuclear devices with fissile material for thirty-to-sixty sanction North Korea in response to six nuclear tests (S/ tests (S/RES 1695, 2371, 2397), one satellite launch (S/ additional warheads and hundreds of nuclear capable ballistic missiles and large caliber rockets.31 As one of just nine countries with nuclear weapons, the U.S. Northern Command has suggested that Pyongyang's modest stockpile of nuclear weapons is on course to challenge the U.S. homeland's antiballistic missile defenses by 2025.32 Nuclear yield, missile capability, and sanction severity are three factors of a security threat posed by Pyongyang as a nuclear enemy state.